 I ask the darkness if it would come to my party.
 It lifts its head, looks at me with its red rimmed eyes, and it says sure, it will come to my party, but only if it is allowed to provide the entertainment.

 I nod in assent.

-The darkness looks back down at the grass, and it whispers to itself.
+The darkness looks back down at the grass.
+It whispers to itself.
 I catch a few words.
 Something about all of existence falling into a black hole and being stretched into spaghetti and then eaten by a giant raging unicorn with spikes all over and also baby universes throwing themselves around a mosh pit while the bass thumps hard in a stroboscopic void, and an excited hiss about chocolate milk that goes on for quite some time.
 The sun is setting and I am getting cold, but still I do not take the gatorskin.

 My party is going to rock so hard.

 There are vast quantities of chocolate milk.
 Gallons and gallons and gallons of it.
 Enough chocolate milk to drown five baby unicorns, really.